-Assisted living residences for people with Alzheimer’s disease, or related dementia, are required to be certified with the state as having an “Alzheimer Dementia Special Care Unit / Program.”
-These residences, often called “memory care,” must meet special requirements for fire safety and medication administration (see below).
+According to Rhode Island regulations, assisted living residences for people with Alzheimer’s disease, or related dementia, are required to be certified with the state as having an “Alzheimer Dementia Special Care Unit / Program.”
+These residences, often called “memory care,” must meet the special requirements described on this page.

 The services generally offered in any assisted living home include room and board, meals, housekeeping, and help with activities of daily living (ADLs) like eating and bathing.
-A residence with an Alzheimer Dementia Special Care Unit / Program must meet additional requirements including a physical layout that is dementia-friendly (like circular hallways and simple layouts), activities that are specifically good for people with dementia, and training for staff that covers how to care for people with the distinct challenges posed by dementia.
+A residence with an Alzheimer Dementia Special Care Unit / Program must go further, meeting additional requirements including a physical layout that is dementia-friendly (like circular hallways and simple layouts), activities that are specifically good for people with dementia, and training for staff that covers how to communicate with and care for people with the distinct challenges posed by dementia.
 Memory care homes must also employ a full-time registered nurse.

 Any potential resident is entitled to a document with the following information before moving into an assisted living home in Rhode Island: